 The introduction of ET fees saw a substantial reduction in the number of cases being brought in the tribunals.
 Consequently, the net income from these tribunals has been significantly lower than the total running costs and therefore unprofitable.
 This could potentially be an area for review in 2017.

-If you are looking for any more information with regards to our services view our Employment & HR section.
-You can also contact Georgina Read in our Employment & HR department via email or phone on 03332071154.
+For more information contact Georgina Read in our Employment & HR department via email or phone on 03332071154.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.